daydin14/allenhurstcleaners_v2/optio-blue/README.md

 - Refactored Header with collapsible SidePanel
 - Refactor footer component and add tooltip for author information
+- Refactor styles to use CSS variables for colors
+- Refactor SidePanel and Sidebar components, add ThemeSwitcher

 ### [0.1.0] - 2024-09-10